al-siv/color-rs/README.md

 cargo build --release
 ```

-The binary will be available at `target/release/color-rs`.
+The binary will be available at `target/release/color-rs` (or `target/release/color-rs.exe` on Windows).

 ### Requirements

-- Rust 1.70+
+- For Windows users: No additional requirements with the pre-compiled executable
-- Cargo
+- For building from source: Rust 1.70+ and Cargo

 ## 📖 Usage